-FIGURE 30 Flying through three straight and vertical columns with 0.9 times the speed of light as visualized by Daniel Weiskopf: on the left with the original colours; in the middle including the Doppler effect; and on the right including brightness effects, thus showing what an observer would actually see (© Daniel Weiskopf).
+FIGURE 31 Flying through three straight and vertical columns with 0.9 times the speed of light as visualized by Daniel Weiskopf: on the left with the original colours; in the middle including the Doppler effect; and on the right including brightness effects, thus showing what an observer would actually see (© Daniel Weiskopf).

-tortion.
-They show the viewing angle, the circle which distinguish objects in front of the observer from those behind the observer, the coordinates of the observer's feet and the point on the horizon toward which the observer is moving.
+the point on the horizon toward which the observer is moving.
 Adding these markers in your head when watching other pictures or films may help you to understand more clearly what they show.

 We note that the image seen by a moving observer is a distorted version of that seen by one at rest at the same point.
-Figure 32 shows this clearly.
+Figure 33 shows this clearly.
 But a moving observer never sees different things than a resting one at the same point.
 Indeed, light cones are independent of observer motion.

 Studying the images with care shows another effect.
 Even though the Lorentz contraction is measurable, it cannot be photographed.
 This surprising result was discovered only in 1959.
 Measuring implies simultaneity at the object's position; in contrast, photographing implies simultaneity at the observer's position.
 On a photograph or in a film, the Lorentz contraction is modified by the effects due to different light travel times from the different parts of an object; the result is a change in shape that is reminiscent of, but not exactly the same as, a rotation.
-This is shown in Figure 33.
+This is shown in Figure 34.
 The total deformation is the result of the angle-dependent aberration.
 We discussed the aberration of star positions at the beginning of this chapter.
 In complete images, aberration transforms circles into circles: such transformations are called conformal.
-As a result, a sphere is seen as a sphere even at relativistic speeds; in a sense, the aberration compensates the Lorentz contraction.
+As a result, a sphere is seen to have a circular outline even at relativistic speeds - though its thickness changes.

 Aberration leads to the pearl necklace paradox.
-If the relativistic motion transforms spheres into spheres, and rods into shorter rods, what happens to a pearl necklace moving along its own long axis?
+If the relativistic motion keeps intact the circular shape of spheres, but transforms rods into shorter rods, what happens to a Challenge 68 s pearl necklace moving along its own long axis?
 Does it get shorter or not?

-A further puzzle: imagine that a sphere that moves and rotates at high speed.
+A further puzzle: imagine that a sphere moves and rotates at high speed.
 Can all the mentioned effects lead to an apparent, observer-dependent sense of rotation?